iblai/ibl-ai-github-bot/README.md

 ## Environment Variables

-Environment variables for **IBL Github Bot** can be placed in a `.env` file in the current working directory or exported as system environment variables.
+Place the following variables in an `.env` file in the current working directory, or exported as system environment variables:
-Here are a list of configurable environment variables

-1. **GH_TOKEN**: This is stores a valid github token to be used by the bot to pull repositories, push commits and create pull requests
+1. **GH_TOKEN**: This stores a valid GitHub token to be used by the bot to pull repositories, push commits and create pull requests.
-2. **GH_USERNAME**: The appropriate username associated with the github token
+2. **GH_USERNAME**: The appropriate username associated with the GitHub token.
-3. **OPENAI_API_KEY**: A valid Openai key with gpt4 access.
-This is **mandatory**.
+3. **OPENAI_API_KEY**: A valid OpenAI key with GPT4 access.

-Below is a sample `.env` file
+Below is a sample `.env` file:

 ```
 OPENAI_API_KEY=sk....
 GH_USERNAME=username